 - Mentor Occupational Hazard: Although this was really just a case of Real Life Writes the Plot.

-- Of course, the boys don't even know what it means.
-(Although Cartman does later on, as he says to Stan: "Token is gonna want to kick your cracker teeth in!)
+- N-Word Privileges: Subverted.
+He calls the boys "crackers".
+Of course, the boys don't even know what it means.
+(Although Cartman does later on, as he says to Stan: "Token is gonna want to kick your cracker teeth in!")

-- Until his final episode, he was brainwashed into becoming a child molester.
+- Only Sane Man: At least among the other adults, Chef was more level-headed and rational.
+Until his final episode, in which he was brainwashed into becoming a child molester.

 - Pluralses: While at the proctologist, he at one point tells Kyle that a proctologist is, "a doctor that specializes in your asshole."

 - Really Gets Around: He has a lot of sex with a lot of women.

 - Reasonable Authority Figure: One of the more reasonable school staff members.